kesyu/crispy-barnacle/README.md

-# Crispy Barnacle - Group Event Booking System
+# The Velvet Den - Group Event Booking System

 A Spring Boot web application with Java backend and TypeScript frontend for managing group events with space reservations.